-Hunsley Primary, as a Free School, is non-denominational, however broadly Christian in its ethos.
-It is also able to set its own curriculum; however, for Religious Education, we choose to follow the locally agreed curriculum, which offers a broad and balanced approach to teaching and learning about other cultures, religions, beliefs and ideas.
+As a Free School, Hunsley Primary is also able to set its own curriculum; however, for Religious Education, we follow the locally agreed syllabus, which offers a broad and balanced approach to teaching and learning about other cultures, religions, beliefs and ideas.
 This curriculum has been devised and revised in 2016 by the Humber Standing Advisory Council for Religious Education.

 Children work towards End of Key Stage Milestones as with all other subjects and are assessed against these.
 The three key Areas of Understanding in the curriculum are as follows: